storybookjs/react-native/docs/src/pages/configurations/serving-static-files/index.md

 ## 3. Via a CDN

-Upload your files to an online CDN and just reference them.
+Upload your files to an online CDN and reference them.
 In this example we're using a placeholder image service.

 ```js